airladon/FigureOne/docs/api/tutorials/intro.md

 If the parent collection's parent is the figure itself, then its transform will move the collection in figure space.

 Converting between spaces is relatively straight forward.
-All figure elements have methods to find their position or bounds in figure, local or draw space.
+Figure elements have methods to find their position or bounds in figure, local or draw space.
 The figure has transforms that allow conversion between figure, GL and pixel spaces.
+For example see:

+* <a href="figureelementspacetransformmatrix">FigureElement.spaceTransformMatrix()</a>
+* <a href="figureelementgetPosition">FigureElement.getPosition()</a>
+* <a href="figureelementsetpositiontoelement">FigureElement.setPositionToElement()</a>
+* <a href="spacetransformmatrix">Figure.spaceTransformMatrix()</a>

-Where this is useful is if two primitives have different parents, and you want to move one to be in the same position as the other.
-To do this you would convert the target element position to figure space, and then to the local space of the element to move.
+An example of where this is useful is if two FigureElements have different parents, and you want to move one to be in the same position as the other.
+To do this you would convert the target FigureElement position to figure space, and then to the local space of the FigureElement to move.

 #### Drawing